 BSkyB, which relies on exclusive sports broadcasts to retain and win subscribers, last month increased spending on English Premier League soccer rights by 40 percent, agreeing to pay 760 million pounds per season.
 The pay-TV company also today announced the second share buyback since Rupert Murdoch’s News Corp.
-(NWSA) abandoned a 7.8 billion-pound bid for the rest of BSkyB following a phone-hacking scandal.
+(NWSA:US) abandoned a 7.8 billion-pound bid for the rest of BSkyB following a phone-hacking scandal.

 “It was less than clear that the company would announce a further buyback program,” said JPMorgan Chase analyst Mark O’Donnell.
 The second buyback was a ‘positive surprise’’ and may bolster earnings per share by 5 percent, he said.